Regardless of circumstance, there’s a chance you might need to borrow money in the future. And it could come from taking out a personal loan.

 Taking out a personal loan to build your credit isn’t a bad thing—as long as you can afford it.
 If you can’t afford it, you risk missing payments, which could lower your score.
 If you’re making your monthly payments, make sure lenders are reporting your payment history to the three major credit bureaus.

-Lenders aren’t required to report your payment history, and if yours doesn’t do so, you won’t have anything to show for your hard work when you start paying it off.
+Lenders aren’t required to report your payment history.
+If yours doesn’t do so, you won’t have anything to show for your hard work when you start paying it off.

 Repaying Personal Loan Debt